 Or from inland, look out for soparnik, a flatbread stuffed with chard and spring onions, scattered with garlic and almonds and drizzled with olive oil.
 These are specialities you might find on sale at Pazar market.
 On a sweeter note, look out for compressed cakes of dried figs (smokvenjak), commonly made at home and truly delicious.

-A speciality from the island of Hvar is forski medenjak, a biscuit made with olive oil and honey, though you’ll probably have to make a pilgrimage to the Nonica patisserie in Hvar town to find it.
+A speciality from the island of Hvar is forski medenjak, a biscuit made with olive oil and honey.
 And if you are in Trogir, look out for rafiole.
 These are little half-moons made from almonds and maraschino liqueur.
 Legend has it they were invented by a girl named Rafiola who was imprisoned in the Kamerlengo fortress until her love, a Trogir noble, came to rescue her.
 She baked him these little cakes ‘til the end of her days as a mark of her gratitude.